CatHood0/flutter_quill_delta_from_html/README.md

   final delta = converter.convert(htmlText);
 /*
 This should be resulting delta
-  {"insert": "Regular paragraph before the custom block\n"}, {"insert": "Pullquote: \"This is a custom pullquote\" by John Doe", "attributes": {"italic": true}}, {"insert": "\n"},
+  {"insert": "Regular paragraph before the custom block"}, {"insert": "Pullquote: \"This is a custom pullquote\" by John Doe", "attributes": {"italic": true}}, {"insert": "\n"},
   {"insert": "Regular paragraph after the custom block\n"}